alanderos91/BioSimulator.jl/docs/src/man/algorithms.md

 RejectionSSA
 ```

+!!! warning

+    This implementation needs additional testing and is not guaranteed to be optimized.

 ## Approximate algorithms

+!!! warning

-**Note**: These implementations are a work in progress.
+    These implementations are a work in progress.
     The `TauLeapingDG2001` and `TauLeapingDGLP2003` methods need "hybrid" counterparts.

 ```@docs
 TauLeapingDG2001